Murray Wesley Wall

 - Born September 19, 1926 in Dallas, TX USA

-Wall would have several good years in his trip back to Boston.
-He won 15 and lost 5 in his 1951 season, again with the Milwaukee Brewers and repeat this kind of effort, again with Milwaukee, in 1952 going 16-10 with a 4.08 ERA.
-The New York Giants would acquire him from the Braves in December of 1955 in a multi-player deal.
-He would show up with the Dallas Eagles in the Texas League in 1956, going 16-7 with a 3.59 ERA.
-He would come right back with the Texas League squad in 1957 and duplicate his won-loss record but with an even stronger 1.79 ERA.
+Wall had several good years before making it back to the big leagues.
+He won 15 and lost 5 in his 1951 season, again with the Milwaukee Brewers and repeated this kind of effort, again with Milwaukee, in 1952, going 16-10 with a 4.08 ERA.
+The New York Giants acquired him in December of 1955 in a multi-player deal.
+He showed up with the Dallas Eagles in the Texas League in 1956, going 16-7 with a 3.59 ERA.
+He came right back with the Texas League squad in 1957 and duplicated his won-loss record but with an even stronger 1.79 ERA.
 On August 1, 1957 he was purchased by the Boston Red Sox from the Giants and finished up the year going 3-0 for the team from Fenway Park.

-Wall was the 1958 Red Sox top reliever winning eight games and saving 10 in 52 appearances.
-After a slow start in the '59 year, Wall was traded to the Washington Senators for reliever Dick Hyde, but was returned to Boston after appearing in just one game for the Senators because Hyde was unable to pitch due to a sore arm.
+Wall was the Red Sox's top reliever in 1958, winning eight games and saving 10 in 52 appearances.
+After a slow start in 1959, Wall was traded to the Washington Senators for reliever Dick Hyde, but was returned to Boston after appearing in just one game for the Senators because Hyde was unable to pitch due to a sore arm.
 It was Wall's last year in the major leagues and he finished overall at 13-14 plus 14 saves in 91 games with a 4.20 ERA.